-Students are not permitted to record any portion of a class, audio or video, without the prior written permission of the professor.
+Students in this course are not permitted to record the sessions, except where recording is an approved accommodation, or the participant has the prior written permission of the instructor.

 8.3 Copyright Notice

 Lectures and course materials, including power point presentations, outlines, and similar materials, are protected by copyright.
 You may take notes and make copies of course materials for your own educational use.
 You may not record lectures, reproduce (or allow others to reproduce), post or distribute lecture notes, wiki material, and other course materials publicly and/or for commercial purposes without my written consent.